TheLe0/TheLe0/README.md

 </div>

 <br />
-I'm a software developer with 5+ years of experience, working with JS/TS and .NET technologies and cloud solutions on Azure.
-Working as a regular job as software developer on Cooperativa Santa Clara and on the free time building open souce stuff, writing blog posts/articles and doing freelance and opensource projects.
+I'm a software developer with 7+ years of experience, working mainly with .NET, Azure and others Microsoft technologies.
+Working as a regular job as software developer on Cooperativa Santa Clara and on the free time building open souce stuff, writing blog posts/articles, talks on events and doing freelance jobs.

 I'm a computer science bachelor, built as a final paper a gamification plataform for touristics itineraries.
 You can here more about in my [video](https://www.youtube.com/watch?v=xZLdsME5gGU) (it's in portuguese language).